goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # zaruba please addFastAppEventHandler -i
 ```

-# 🤙 How to add a RPC handler
+# 🤙 How to add an RPC handler

-You can add a RPC handler by invoking:
+You can add an RPC handler by invoking:

 ```bash
 zaruba please addFastAppRpcHandler \